-One of the advantages of a slant loader comes when its time to unload your horse, rather than untying them and then walking backwards out of the trailer you can simply turn your horse around and walk him out of the trailer.
+One of the advantages of a slant loader comes when it’s time to unload your horse, rather than untying them and then walking backward out of the trailer you can simply turn your horse around and walk him out of the trailer.

 How to keep your horse calm in the trailer

 Once you’ve successfully loaded your horse into the trailer you’ll still need to make sure he’s calm and not stressed while transporting him.
 If you’re planning to travel a long way then it’s important to schedule regular stops along the way, this will give your horse time to not only stretch his legs but will also reassure him that he’s not stuck in the trailer.
 Some people like to use calming supplements or tablets to help keep their horse relaxed during travel, personally though, I don’t like to use these but that doesn’t mean to say they don’t have their benefits.
 There are a number of different things that you can do though to help keep your horse calm during the journey.

 - Make sure there’s plenty of hay and water – The horse’s digestion is only able to digest small amounts of food at a time so they need to have a regular supply of food and water.
 If your horse doesn’t have this then he is likely to become stressed, being able to eat will also keep your horse occupied and therefore automatically reduce his stress levels.